sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 for these components on that endpoint.
 CoSWIDs share the same lifecycle requirements as a SWID tag.

-> The SWID specification and supporting guidance provided in NIST Internal Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}} defines four types of SWID tags: primary, patch, corpus, and supplemental.
+The SWID specification and supporting guidance provided in NIST Internal Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}} defines four types of SWID tags: primary, patch, corpus, and supplemental.
+The following text is paraphrased from these sources.

-1. Primary Tag - A SWID or CoSWID tag that identifies and describes a software component is installed on a computing device.
+1. Primary Tag - A SWID or CoSWID tag that identifies and describes an installed software component on an endpoint.
 A primary tag is intended to be installed on an endpoint along with the corresponding software component.
-2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch which has made incremental changes to a software component installed on an endpoint.
+2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch that has made incremental changes to a software component installed on an endpoint.
 A patch tag is intended to be installed on an endpoint along with the corresponding software component patch.
 3. Corpus Tag - A SWID or CoSWID tag that identifies and describes an installable software component in its pre-installation state.
 A corpus tag can be used to represent metadata about an installation package or installer for a software component, a software update, or a patch.
 4. Supplemental Tag - A SWID or CoSWID tag that allows additional information to be associated with a referenced SWID tag.
-This helps to ensure that SWID Primary and Patch Tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata.
+This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.

-The type of a tag is determined by specific data elements, which is discussed in {{semantics-tag-type}}.
+The type of a tag is determined by specific data elements, which are discussed in {{semantics-tag-type}}.

-> Corpus, primary, and patch tags have similar functions in that they describe the existence and/or presence of different types of software (e.g., software installers, software installations, software patches), and, potentially, different states of software components.
-In contrast, supplemental tags furnish additional information not contained in corpus, primary, or patch tags.
-All four tag types come into play at various points in the software lifecycle, and support software management processes that depend on the ability to accurately determine where each software component is in its lifecycle.
+> Corpus, primary, and patch tags have similar functions in that they describe the existence and/or presence of different types of software components (e.g., software installers, software installations, software patches), and, potentially, different states of these software components.
+Supplemental tags have the same structure as other tags, but are used to provide information not contained in the referenced corpus, primary, and patch tags.
+All four tag types come into play at various points in the software lifecycle and support software management processes that depend on the ability to accurately determine where each software component is in its lifecycle.

 ~~~
                                   +------------+
                                   v            |
-Installation     Product       Product      Product       Product
+Software      Software        Software     Software      Software
-  Media      -> Installed  ->  Patched   -> Upgraded   -> Removed
+Deployment -> Installation -> Patching  -> Upgrading  -> Removal
- Deployed

 Corpus        Primary         Primary      xPrimary      xPrimary
-                Supplemental   Supplemental xSupplemental xSuplemental
+Supplemental  Supplemental    Supplemental xSupplemental xSuplemental
                               Patch        xPatch
                                            Primary
                                            Supplemental
 ~~~
 {: #fig-lifecycle title="Use of Tag Types in the Software Lifecycle"}